MicrosoftDocs/microsoft-salescopilot-docs/articles/share-crm-record-teams-conversation.md

 # Share a CRM record in a Teams conversation

 Copilot for Sales does even more than offer rich insights after a Teams meeting with customers.
 You can also use it to share a customer's record in a Teams chat or channel as an adaptive card.
+The adaptive card also displays the AI-generated summary of the record, enabling you to quickly catch up on the details of the record within the flow of your conversation.
+Note that the AI-generated summary is displayed only if the Copilot features are enabled for your organization.

 With the Copilot for Sales app, you can: